 Maintaining the interface over the life cycle of the involved physical objects.
 Operational lifetimes for ITS devices vary radically; field devices often have lifetimes of 15-20 years, vehicles closer to 10 (though often much longer), and smartphones merely 18-24 months.

 This technical report focuses on the upper-layer protocols (i.e., item 5) while recognizing that this layer will need to provide adequate services to support the other issues.
-For example, part of our analysis of the data distribution technologies considers the ability of each technology to provide authentication services that meet rigorous ITS demands as well as an analysis of the performance implications of each technology (e.g., processing and bandwidth requirements).
+For example, part of the analysis of data distribution technologies considers the ability of each technology to provide authentication services that meet rigorous ITS demands as well as an analysis of the performance implications of each technology (e.g., processing and bandwidth requirements).
 Other issues listed are largely left to other stakeholders in the ITS community.

+Data distribution services

+A data distribution functionality is implemented as a set of facilities layer (OSI layers 5, 6, and 7) services that enables distribution of data throughout a communication network controlled by a set of policies, regulations, and rules.
+Through a standardized Application Programming Interface (API), application processes can request information from (subscribe) and offer information to (publish) the communication network to which they are attached without needing to know anything about the details of how the information transfers take place.
+Using metadata and service configuration requests, a variety of policies, rules and regulations can be implemented.
+Application processes no longer need to create and consume standardized messages with other application processes in order to affect information exchange.
+Instead, application processes publish data they agree to share (and receive data they are interested in) through an API without having to know anything about the final destination(s) (or source), or having to conform to a particular message format for each end entity.

+Note: The Object Management Group has created a set of standards for a data distribution service they call the Data Distribution Service (DDS).
+Herein, DDS will refer to the set of services specified in this set of standards.

 Systems engineering process

 The systems engineering approach to designing any complex system is to work with the relevant stakeholders, including service providers and system integrators, to develop a “Concept of Operations”, or ConOps.
 This involves describing in detail the service (the “why”), the actors participating in the service (the “who”), and the requirements on information that must be generated and exchanged by entities engaged in the service (the “what”).